 In 2011, Aaron and Nate changed their business name from Premier to Keyrenter Property Management.
 By the end of 2013, they represented around 350 property owners along the Wasatch Front.
 With only seven employees, Keyrenter was able to provide 24/7 property management services to over 700 people.

 How was this possible?
 Keyrenter is high-tech as far as property management goes.
 Our automation, technology and “anti-chaos” proprietary software allows the company to manage far more properties with fewer people, in less time and for less money.
 Using innovative techniques like virtual tours and QR code-triggered property viewings dramatically reduce the number of in-person tours and the time property managers need to spend to secure a lease agreement.
 By leveraging these kinds of solutions, Keyrenter has vowed to stay ahead of the pack.

 To continue growing the business, Keyrenter launched a comprehensive digital marketing strategy that combines search engine optimization, pay-per-click advertising, social media, and content marketing.
 This approach helped attract new property owners, investors and tenants and develop a strong brand identity that the business still relies on today.

 Expanding Keyrenter through Franchising

 Franchising the business made the most sense to the team because of how much real estate relies on intense relationship building and knowledge of local markets.
 In equipping franchise partners with the systems and expertise they’d learned along the way, Aaron and Nate saw ample opportunity for expansion.
 In 2014, Keyrenter sold its first franchise, and the business has been expanding ever since.
-Today, Keyrenter manages 4,000+ doors valued at $8 million+ in rent per month.
+As of May 2023, Keyrenter manages 8,600+ doors across the U.S. with 52 operating Franchises.